 What’s more, it does not cost anything to access this tool, which makes it a practical option for beginners.

-Accuracy is this tool’s strongest point, which makes it a reliable means of determining websites’ traffic.
+Accuracy is this tool’s strongest point, which makes it a reliable tool as website traffic checker.
 SEMrush is a cult tool among many bloggers and webmasters.
 If you know how to use this tool well, you will gain a lot of value from it.

 The data you receive from SEMrush include a list of keywords and keyphrases with rankings.
 SEMrush deserves a separate review and tutorial which I will publish soon on this blog.